 A trip to the shops

 Hailsham has a variety of local shops and national chain stores including WH Smith and Boots as well as Asda, Waitrose and Tesco supermarkets.
 The Market Square hosts weekly retail markets and monthly farmers' markets and its historic livestock market is the last still running in Sussex.
 For further choice Brighton, 22 miles, has more than 80 top stores at the Churchill Square Shopping Centre, specialist retailers at the Marina and antiques shops at The Lanes.
 At Royal Tunbridge Wells its impressive Victorian architecture houses leading High Street stores with the colonnaded walkway of The Pantiles being home to quality independent shops, galleries and cafes.

 Taking time out

 From fitness-lovers there's gym, swimming and ten pin bowling at the Freedom Leisure Centre, film and drama at Hailsham's grade II listed Pavilion Cinema and Theatre and art at Gallery North.
 The Museum and Heritage Centre records the town's history of pre-Roman settlements, listed buildings and its 15th Century church.
 There are pubs, cafes, restaurants and for thrill-seekers an adventure park and speedway stadium.
-Walkers, cyclists and horse riders can enjoy the Cuckoo Trail path, a former railway line and Common Pond is the town's serene wildlife haven.
+Walkers, cyclists and horse riders can enjoy the nearby Cuckoo Trail path, a former railway line and Common Pond is the town's serene wildlife haven.
 Hailsham Country Park offers 22 acres of woodland, water and wildflower meadows and it's only a few miles to the stunning South Downs National Park or the popular coastal resorts

 Select an option below: